 How often you need to paint your home’s exterior depends on variables such as where you live, the painting surface and the quality of the paint used.
 Applying high-quality paint, for example, can extend the life of your paint job to 15 years or more.
 The climate in your area, the direction of your home as it faces the sun, and many other factors will determine how long exterior paint lasts on your home.

 Your exterior needs painting when you see extensive chipping, peeling or fading.
-Painting costs increase with the square footage of your home and home many levels you have.
+Exterior house painting costs increase with the square footage of your home and home many levels you have.
 The amount of prep work and how well you’ve maintained the exterior paint will also have an impact on the re-painting cost.

 6. Repairing Pipes or Installing New Plumbing ($560 to $2,500 | 15 – 40 Years)